eieronymakis/PLH-402/README.md

 # PLH-402
 Computation Theory Project
 ---------------------------------------------------
-# A simple compiler using Flex Lexical Analyzer
+# A simple compiler using Flex & Bison